bodote/calendar-app-cursor/doc/req10.md

 # hints
 * add a new test method for this requirement
 * make use of the existing GivenWoodleViewMvcAction, WhenWoodleViewMvcAction and ThenWoodleViewMvcAction methods to avoid code duplication
+* you must not rely on HttpSession any more on the summary page, because all persistent data should be stored in and retrieved from the PollStorageService anyway.